rnielikki/blog-contents/blog/contents/csharp-9-features.md

 The point is: **the whole class is `readonly`**.
 It's better for concurrency, when data is shared.

 This is most useful when you design **models**, including **database classes**.
-It can represent real database (Think of the Entity Framework) or DTO (Domain Transfer object) - but when it's implemented in DTO, consider of immutability (if it's changed frequently may not fit - `initonly` may better choice dppending on the situation).
+It can represent real database (Think of the Entity Framework) or DTO (Domain Transfer object).
 Not only anemic class (class with only data types), but you can define some methods, so non-anemic data goes along too.
 EF Core can have [inheritance](https://docs.microsoft.com/en-us/ef/core/modeling/inheritance)?
 No problem.
 Record supports inheritance too.

 It works well with **(de)serialization**, such as JSON serializer.
 (But please be careful with the case-sensitivity of the keys!)